defold/doc/docs/en/manuals/graphics.md

   ![sprite](images/graphics/sprite.png){srcset="images/graphics/sprite@2x.png 2x"}

+Learn more about sprites in the [Sprite manual](/manuals/sprite).

 ![tile map](images/icons/tilemap.png){.icon} Tile map : A tilemap component pieces together a map from tiles (image and collision shapes) that come from a tile source.
 Tile maps cannot use atlas sources.

   ![tilemap](images/graphics/tilemap.png){srcset="images/graphics/tilemap@2x.png 2x"}

+Learn more about tilemaps in the [Tilemap manual](/manuals/tilemap).

 ![particle effect](images/icons/particlefx.png){.icon} Particle fx : Particles that are spawned from a particle emitter consist of a still image or a flipbook animation from an atlas or tile source.

   ![particles](images/graphics/particles.png){srcset="images/graphics/particles@2x.png 2x"}

+Learn more about particle effects in the [Particle fx manual](/manuals/particlefx).

 ![gui](images/icons/gui.png){.icon} GUI
 : GUI box nodes and pie nodes can use still images and flip book animations from atlases and tile sources.

   ![gui](images/graphics/gui.png){srcset="images/graphics/gui@2x.png 2x"}

+Learn more about GUIs in the [GUI manual](/manuals/gui).

 ![spine](images/icons/spine-model.png){.icon} Spine model
 : Spine models gets their data from Spine scene resources.
 Those contain two pieces of data: